pradeeprao22/share_modules/README.md

-##Project for sharing different code modules
+#Project for sharing different code modules

-    Users can post their module ideas using a modular platform.
+    Users can post code module ideas using this platform.
     Users also have the option to copy any module to their application.
     The back-end and front-end should work together seamlessly.
     Integration of multiple containers in the application.

-##Features this application will contain:
+#Features this application will contain:

-    Technology Blog
+    Blog
     Module Sharing Feature
-    Free Project Page (Users can download free projects from this application)
+    Free Project Page (Users can download free projects)

-Process of Building:
+Future:
 Every coding language (technology) is going to have a different process or worker.
 Initially: Ruby, Python, PHP, JAVA

-Can we convert NonSQL DB to SQL DB, like MongoDB to PostgreSQL?
-Can we call this automation?
+Things needs to cover:
 Making the UI more user-friendly.

-Try to understand the product as much as you can.
+Try to understand the product in more depth.
 Write down user use cases.
 Building and running the module.

-Integration of Rspec unit testing.
+Integration of Rspec unit testing for most features(95%).
 Users can run multiple modules according to the technology they want, applying system analysis thinking.
 Better Email Management System With Secure Connection.
 Cookies integration.

-User mail send acquisition.

 User Permissions System (Not required currently).
 Action Cable Debugging.

-Added Notifications.
+Sending user specific notifications.
 Implementation of Import and Export modules.
 Drag and Drop Software Building Platform and launching through modules.